Creating, Financing and

 to them, so you'll need a Book Proposal, which is a document where you

-give a formal outline of what you plan on making, why your book will
+give a formal outline of what you plan on making, including ab

 one, visit this page: The